H4tch/hugo-plus/README.md

 # Hugo-plus
 A modular featured-packed Hugo theme that's built using Bootstrap components.
-The idea is to provide a large foundation of componets that can targetted to
+The idea is to provide a consistent set of customizable features that remain
-	provide a consistent set of features across Hugo themes.
+	intact across theme and layout changes.
+	Layouts affect component placement, while themes affect coloring and minor CSS styles.

 Each theme should provide a different layout while allowing the Bootstap theme
 	to be interchangeable.